Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Methodology

 In previous works, the available area is divided in small regular regions, mini-tiles, due to its computational efficiency and accuracy in measuring the angular clustering of galaxies \citep[e.g.][]{GON17, BON19, BON20, BON21, CUE21, GON21,BON22, CUE22}.
 However, it requires an integral constraint (IC) correction to obtain an unbiased estimate of the true function, particularly crucial for constraining cosmological parameters on the largest angular scales.
-Moreover, using mini-tiles poses a practical challenge as the vertices of each of them must be manually defined, that it is poorly scalable when expanding the study to other wide field surveys observed by Herschel, which might have hundreds of mini-tiles.
+Moreover, using mini-tiles poses a practical challenge as the vertices of each of them must be manually defined, which is poorly scalable when expanding the study to other wide field surveys observed by Herschel that may include hundreds of mini-tiles.

 To overcome these challenges, we have adopted a statistically rigorous approach that leverages the full field area and combines the number of different foreground-background pairs from each field into a single estimation.
-This new approach, described in detail in paper I, reduces statistical uncertainty and effectively utilises all available information in the data, as opposed to separately measuring cross-correlation functions for individual fields.
+This new approach, described in Paper I \citep[see also][for a more detailed discussion]{GON23}, reduces statistical uncertainty and effectively utilises all available information in the data, as opposed to separately measuring cross-correlation functions for individual fields.
 The cross-correlation function is then measured using the modified version of the \cite{LAN93} estimator by \cite{HER01},

-For every angular separation $\theta$, the $\rm{D}_f\rm{D}_b$, $\rm{D}_f\rm{R}_b$, $\rm{D}_b\rm{R}_f$ and $\rm{R}_f\rm{R}_b$ represent the normalised foreground-background, foreground-random, background-random and random-random pair counts coming from the whole available area.
+For the angular separation, $\theta$, the values of $\rm{D}_f\rm{D}_b$, $\rm{D}_f\rm{R}_b$, $\rm{D}_b\rm{R}_f$, and $\rm{R}_f\rm{R}_b$ represent the normalised foreground-background, foreground-random, background-random, and random-random pair counts coming from the whole available area.
 The background random samples are generated taking into account the surface density variation due to the \textit{Herschel} scanning strategy.